dawnvince/EasyTSAD/README.md

 - An Evaluation protocol designed for real-time AD scenarios (EasyTSAD.Evaluations.Protocols.EventF1PA, for details please refer to our paper).

 ### Leaderboard Representation
-- We provide a continuous integrated leaderboard (https://adeval.cstcloud.cn/content/home) based on this suite and make it vivid to show state-of-the-art algorithms rankings based on various training schemas and evaluation protocols.
+- We provide a continuous integrated leaderboard (anonymous) based on this suite and make it vivid to show state-of-the-art algorithms rankings based on various training schemas and evaluation protocols.
 - ***Welcome to provide us your algorithms or evaluation criterion based on this suite by e-mails.*** We will add it into the leaderboard after checking, running, and obtaining your permission.

 # Get Started